notnithila/tech-cat-training/activities/wk6/AI API/README.md

-# Utilize AWS AI Services (Comprehend and Rekognition)
+# Lab: Utilize AWS AI Services

-* You will be using Boto3 library
-* If you create an `aws.cfg` **please make sure you do not upload that file into your GitHub**.
-Instead create a `.gitignore` file and add `aws.cfg` to it.
+## Case Study Overview

+A client is considering using AWS AI services to meet their business needs instead of hiring a data science team to develop custom models.
+They need to analyze both images and text data and have heard of AWS Comprehend and AWS Rekognition but are unsure if these services are suitable.
+You have been asked to conduct a small Proof of Concept (POC) using a handful of datasets to evaluate these services.
+Your assessment will be critical in determining the client's direction.
+They are considering migrating to AWS, and this use-case is significant enough that they are willing to fully move into the cloud based on your findings.

+## Client Data

+- **S3 Bucket**: For the purpose of this POC, the client has placed their data in the `techcatalyst-public` bucket under `resources` in the `us-west-2` region.
+- **Production System**
+  - **Product System**: Product reviews are stored in a local PostgreSQL database.
+  - **License Plate Images**: Captured images are stored on a shared network folder on-premise.

+## Task Requirements

+1. **Sentiment Analysis on Product Reviews**
+2. **License Plate State Identification**

+You will use the Boto3 library for interacting with AWS services.
+Ensure that any AWS configuration file (`aws.cfg`) is excluded from version control by adding it to a `.gitignore` file.

-# Sentiment Analysis
+## Sentiment Analysis

-There are two CSV datasets: `product` and `review`.
-The client wants to combine the datasets and add a sentiment column.
-Finally, they want a quick summary on the Sentiment counts displayed as Bar Graph using Python.
-Finally,  write it back to the S3 bucket as `/YOURNAME/product_sentiment.csv`

-What is the overall impression/sentiment for their products?
+**Data Sources**:

+- `product.csv`
+- `review.csv`

+**Tasks**:

+1. Combine the datasets and add a sentiment column using AWS Comprehend.
+2. Generate a bar graph summarizing sentiment counts.
+3. Save the updated dataset as `/YOURNAME/product_sentiment.csv` in the S3 bucket.